Create Your Own Challenge

 pip install evalutils

-Once you've installed the above requirements, you can follow the instructions for getting started here.
+Once you've installed the above requirements, you can follow the instructions for getting started and building your evaluation container here.

 In 2020 we will start hosting challenges where participants can upload their algorithms in the form of Docker containers, which will be applied to the test data.
 This way of running challenges avoids that the test data is made available to challenge participants.
 We have also implemented the possibility to upload algorithms that users can try out with their own data, and web-based interactive browsers that can be used for reader studies.
 We plan a broader roll-out of this functionality in the near future.